RIGHTBOOTH

 Picture

-Now when you play the event, RightBooth will wait at the Start screen until a coin is inserted into the coin acceptor, at which point it will progress to the next screen in your event, allowing the user to access your event features.
-And at the end of each user session, RightBooth will return to showing the Start screen, waiting for the next user to enter a coin into the coin acceptor.
+Once coins have been entered, RightBooth will receive the specified key input and will then progress onto the next screen in your event, allowing the user to access the rest of your event features.
+Also, at the end of each user session, RightBooth will return to showing the Start screen, waiting for the next user to enter coins into the coin acceptor.

 0 Comments